Agaricus Campestris – The Meadow Mushroom

-Similar to most edible mushroom species, Agaricus campestris are very low in fats and calories but high in other nutrients such as Vitamin K, iron, calcium, and potassium.
+Similar to most edible mushroom species, Agaricus campestris mushrooms are very low in fats and calories but high in other nutrients such as Vitamin K, iron, calcium, and potassium.
 They also contain significant amounts of linoleic acid, which is a fatty acid involved in various body functions such as nervous system and hormone regulation.

 How To Cook Agaricus Campestris Mushrooms

 Agaricus campestris, in a similar fashion to white button mushrooms, are very versatile when it comes to cooking.
 You can enjoy them in various ways such as sauteing, roasting, grilling, boiling, etc..
 They have a very subtle aroma and toasty flavor and go well with light marinades and sauces.
 If you are a fan of rich yet simple to make dishes, here is a good meadow mushroom recipe to try out:

 - 6 medium-sized meadow mushrooms, cleansed with a wet cloth

 - Combine all the liquid ingredients in a small bowl with the garlic.

 - Place the mushrooms on a baking sheet lined with parchment paper.

 - Brush or pour the mixture evenly over the mushrooms and season with extra kosher salt or pepper.

 - Roast for 25-30 minutes, at 390F (200C).

 Whether roasted, sauteed or grilled, these mushrooms will become a favorite family and guest dish.
 They have just the right amount combination of flavor and aroma.
 They also blend well with pretty much anything you combine them with.